-Our objective in this paper is to better understand the role of price in an advance market1.
-This objective is partly satisfied by modeling the differences between price tiers as we have done above.
-However, two other aspects of price remain: face value and week-to-week variations due to discounting.
+Our objective in this article is to better understand the role of price in an advance market.1 This objective is partly satisfied by modeling the differences among price tiers as we have done above.
+However, two other aspects of price remain: face value and week-to-week variations because of discounting.